-Objectives of Constellation's Executive Compensation Program
+Objectives of the Corporation's Executive Compensation Program

 The primary objective of the Corporation's executive compensation program is to attract and retain highly skilled executives required for the success of the Corporation and to reward and retain executives who create long-term value for our shareholders.
-The Compensation, Nominating and Human Resources ("CNHR") Committee is responsible for making recommendations to the Board with respect to the establishment of a compensation plan for the Corporation's executive officers, including the Named Executive Officers (as defined below).
+The Compensation, Nominating and Human Resources ("CNHR") Committee is responsible for making recommendations to the board of directors of the Corporation (the "Board" or the "Board of Directors") with respect to the establishment of a compensation plan for the Corporation's executive officers, including the Named Executive Officers (as defined below).